umass-cs-326/umass-cs-326.github.io/docs/07-project/02-Idea/index.md

 :::note

 Follow the GitHub Classroom assignment link on Moodle first.
-You will find your team in a list of teams.
-Choose your team from the list.
+After you click on the invite link you will be asked to *create or join a team*.
+Only 1 person on your team needs to create the team on GitHub classroom.
+Everyone else on the team should *join* the team.
+Your team name must be **team-N** where **N** is the number of your team in the Google Team Sign up Sheet.
+For example, if your team is team 3, your team name should be **team-3**.
 Your team will be using the same repository for each project assignment.
+Please follow these instructions precisely.

 ![](gh-teams.png)